 Dynamic and Integrated SharePoint Workspaces help integrate key communications and documentation directly with the work being performed and the projects they fall in.

-Issues, Risks and Documents linked and dynamically connected so that team members or stakeholder are never more than 1 click away from information.
+Issues, risks, and documents are linked and dynamically connected so that team members or stakeholders are never more than one click away from information.

-Workflow capabilities empower end users without having to have a developer on hand to automate information or optimize activities.
+Workflow capabilities empower end users who do not have to have a developer on hand to automate information or optimize activities.

-Workspaces can be customized for the end user, helping to minimize IT dependence and allow for more ownership of the collaboration portals for the end users.
+Workspaces can be customized for end users, helping to minimize IT dependence and allow end users more ownership of the collaboration portals.

-Alerts and notifications, while possibly being set by a manager can be tailored to a team member’s specific needs, minimizing over communication.
+Alerts and notifications, while possibly being set by a manager, can be tailored to a team member’s specific needs, minimizing over communication.